-- (a) developments in domestic and international intellectual property policy; - (b) intellectual property administration and registration systems; - (c) education and awareness relating to intellectual property; - (d) intellectual property issues relevant to: - (i) small and medium-sized enterprises; - (ii) science, technology and innovation activities; and exhaustion of intellectual property rights in international agreements to which a Party is a party.
+- (a) developments in domestic and international intellectual property policy; - (b) intellectual property administration and registration systems; - (c) education and awareness relating to intellectual property; - (d) intellectual property issues relevant to: - (i) small and medium-sized enterprises; - (ii) science, technology and innovation activities; and

-&lt;sup>8 For greater certainty, this Article is without prejudice to any provisions addressing the exhaustion of intellectual property rights in international agreements to which a Party is a part
+For greater certainty, this Article is without prejudice to any provisions addressing the exhaustion of intellectual property rights in international agreements to which a Party is a party.

-- (iii) the generation, transfer and dissemination of technology; - (e) policies involving the use of intellectual property for research, innovation and economic growth; - (f) implementation of multilateral intellectual property agreements, such as those concluded or administered under the auspices of WIPO; and - (g) technical assistance for developing countries.
+- (iii) the generation, transfer and dissemination of technology; - (e) policies involving the use of intellectual property for research, innovation and economic growth; - implementation of multilateral intellectual property agreements, such as those concluded or administered under the auspices of WIPO; and - (g) technical assistance for developing countries.